NRI Income Tax & Compliance

 This section of the Income Tax Act allows the taxpayer to claim a tax exemption on the sale proceeds of any capital asset, except for the residential property, by reinvesting the capital gain in the purchase or construction of a house property.

-What is Section 54F of The Income Tax Act?
+What is Section 54F of the Income Tax Act?

-Section 54F of the Income Tax Act states that individuals and Hindu Undivided Families (HUF) can avail a tax exemption on capital gains income made by selling an asset, including land, gold shares, or anything other than a residential house, and then reinvesting the sale proceeds in a new residential property within a given time frame.
+Section 54F of Income Tax Act states that individuals and Hindu Undivided Families (HUF) can avail a tax exemption on capital gains income made by selling an asset, including land, gold shares, or anything other than a residential house, and then reinvesting the sale proceeds in a new residential property within a given time frame.

-Here is How Section 54F of the Income Tax Act Works for Capital Gains Exemption:
+Here is how Section 54F of the Income Tax Act works for capital gains exemption:

 • The taxpayer is liable to invest the entire sale amount, not just the profit on a residential property.